tapted/pub-dartlang/app/doc/pub-get.markdown

 ## Removing a dependency

-If a dependency is removed from the pubspec and then `pub get` is run, it will remove the dependency from the `packages` directory, thus making it unavailable for importing.
+If a dependency is removed from the pubspec and then Tavern is run, it will remove the dependency from the `packages` directory, thus making it unavailable for importing.
 Any transitive dependencies of the removed dependency will also be removed, as long as no remaining immediate dependencies also depend